 If you are granted a permanent residence permit, it is valid for as long as you are resident in Sweden.

 A family member who does not meet the requirements for a permanent residence permit may still be granted a continued residence permit as a close relative, and can apply for a permanent residence permit the next time they are able to apply for an extended permit.

 Appealing work permit decisions

-If the Swedish Migration Agency refuses your application, you can appeal the decision within three weeks from the date when you were informed of the decision.
-Your decision contains information about how to do so.
+If the Swedish Migration Agency rejects your application for an extended work permit, you can appeal against the decision within three weeks of the date on which you were notified of the decision.
+Your decision will contain information about how to do this.

 If you do not apply online

-If you cannot apply online you fill in the form Application for Swedish work permit – for applicants currently in Sweden, no 151011.
+If you cannot apply online you fill in the form Application for Swedish work permit, 149011.
 If your family in Sweden also needs residence permits each family member must submit their own application.
 The application form specifies which documents to enclose.

 Send your application to:

 In most cases you must pay a fee.